tektutor/openshift-nov-2022/Day1/README.md

 ## What is Container Orchestration Platform ?
 - helps in managing containerized applications
+- major features supported by Container Orchestration Platforms
+  - manage containerized applications
+  - application monitoring and self-heling
+  - scale up/down on demand
+  - rolling update
+    - upgrading your live application from one version to other without any downtime
+  - application connectivity using Service(Service Discovery)
+  - security
+  - High Availability (HA)
+  - access management

 - Examples of Orchestration Platforms
   - Docker SWARM - supports only native Docker containerized applications
   - Kubernetes - it supports many container runtimes that supports CRI (Container Runtime Interface)